 Words have power, and within the headline, every single word is important.
 There aren’t, after all, many of them since a headline that looks more like a paragraph is guaranteed to make visitors lose interest.
 Therefore, aim to present your business in one or two sentences.
 However, that shouldn’t be taken literally.
 If you are a dentist, everyone is pretty much aware of what services you offer.
 Therefore, you should strive to present the idea behind your brand, the approach, the tone, the sentiment, etc. If you succeed at doing so, you are bound to grab your visitors’ attention, and they will be eager to find out more.

 After getting your visitors interested by greeting them with an intriguing headline, proceed to give a bit more information about your business in the subheading.
 This section gives you a bit more space to expand your message and a bit more detail.
 It still has to be brief, tho, but more informative than the headline, which primarily aims to be captivating and interest-provoking.
 That’s the place to get your visitors’ trust.
 What sets your brand apart from others that offer the same products or services?

 Focus on your product

-Sometimes, your product is all you need as the central theme of your hero image.
+Sometimes, your product is all you need as the central theme of your hero image web design.
 Use a high-resolution photo of your product combined with some short but relevant text, or if you have more than one product you would like to highlight, make a slideshow with photos of several of your most important products.
 The photos can be a bit artsy, of course; there’s no need for the utmost formality.
 It may sound oversimplified, but sometimes this is all it takes to make a good hero image.
-Of course, this depends on the type of product or service that your offer.
+In the context of what is a hero image in web design, it’s essentially a dominant visual that serves as the main focus on a web page.
+Of course, this depends on the type of product or service that you offer.
+For those looking for web design hero examples, a product-centric hero can be powerful.
 For example, you will have to use something more abstract if you provide business consulting services.

 Utilize the human factor